RamiPinto/ds/README.md

 Report template created with pandoc markdown.
 In order to compile the report use command:

-pandoc design.md -o design.pdf --latex-engine=xelatex
+pandoc report.md -o report.pdf --latex-engine=xelatex

 Pandoc can interpret LaTex commands.
 For using LaTex commands (not all available) type '/' symbol before command and include the package in the header if necessary.